Complex magnetic and spatial symmetry breaking from correlations in kagome flat bands

-In this section, we introduce the Hartree-Fock (HF) approximation in our analysis.
-The central spirit is to approximate the interacting model by a mean-field noninteracting theory.
-In this mean-field theory, the fermions group into the environments of individual fermions.
+In this section, we introduce the Hartree-Fock (HF) analysis used in our work.
+The central concept is to approximate the interacting model by a mean-field noninteracting theory.
+In this mean-field theory, the fermions are treated in terms of the environments of individual fermions.
 The structures of these fermionic environments are set by the ground state, where various symmetry breaking orders may occur.
 Each fermion experiences the background potential from its environment, known as the Hartree potential.
 Meanwhile, the fermion can also immerse into the environment, followed by the ejection of a new fermion as a replacement.
 This process involves the Fermi exchange and leads to the Fock potential.
 The mean-field theory is described by the Hartree-Fock Hamiltonian, where the Hartree and Fock potentials replace the interaction.
 The ground state can be solved by diagonalizing and updating the Hartree-Fock Hamiltonian self-consistently under energy minimization.

 Now we lay out the explicit formalism.
 For a given lattice, we consider the Hubbard model

 with Bravais lattice site $i$, sublattice $\tau$, and spin $\sigma$.
 Any wavefunction can be represented by its density matrix